 Through decades of working in partnership with our clients, we’ve learned that a rigorous test review process is just as important as ever.
 And more recently we have seen that innovation, flexibility and agility around the process will ensure the continued engagement of SMEs and overcome unforeseen challenges for a timely and successful test review.

-Dr. Isabelle Gonthier is the Senior Vice President of Content Science at PSI Services where she leads psychometric and consulting services, test and content development, content management, data forensic and analytics, and research across certification, licensure, and qualification markets globally.
+Dr. Isabelle Gonthier is the Chief Assessment Officer at PSI Services where she leads psychometric and consulting services, test and content development, content management, data forensic and analytics, and research across certification, licensure, and qualification markets globally.